-- define musical terms and apply in performance. - identify and interpret symbols, stylistic elements, terminology and apply in performance. - critically evaluate performance. - recognize learned genres within the repertoire. - identify learned tonal centers, key signatures, scales and chords. - bring elements from their family's cultural heritage into the performance of their music. - share information about their family's culture through its traditional music genres. - engage in discourse with peers in the ensemble about the music being rehearsed.
+- define musical terms and apply them in performance. - identify and interpret symbols, stylistic elements, and terminology and apply them in performance. - critically evaluate performance. - recognize different genres within the repertoire. - identify tonal centers, key signatures, scales, and chords. - bring elements from their family's cultural heritage into the performance of their music. - share information about their family's culture through its traditional music genres.